|Full Name||Phil King|

 |Education||B.A., Dallas Baptist University; M.B.A., Dallas Baptist University; J.D., Texas Wesleyan University|

 |Church||Trinity Bible Church (Weatherford)|

-King cites as his legislative accomplishments filing legislation affecting the state's telecommunications laws and his dedication to pro-life legislation.
+King's legislative focus includes legislation affecting the state's telecommunications laws and a dedication to pro-life legislation.

 King is a former captain in the Fort Worth Police Department, an instructor at Dallas Baptist University and a Parker County Justice of the Peace.
 He received a B.B.A. and M.B.A. from Dallas Baptist University and in 1993 earned a law degree from Texas Wesleyan University.

 King and his wife Terry are the proud parents of six children and seven grandchildren.

 Information in this bio was provided by King's office.